Russian military transport plane crashes in Syria, killing all 39 on board

 The Russian government has not always been forthcoming about casualties in Syria.

-Although the identity of a pilot shot down in northwest Syria last month was announced by the government, Russian officials have been reticent to discuss the death and injury in early February of dozens of Russian military contractors in US airstrikes in Syria.
+Although the identity of a pilot shot down in northwest Syria last month was announced by the government, officials have been reticent to discuss the death and injury in early February of dozens of Russian military contractors in US airstrikes in Syria.

 Tuesday's crash was not the deadliest air incident related to Russia's military intervention in Syria.